EricDriussi/host-your-own/README.md

 Simple Ansible playbook that provides you with:

 - A static website server.
-- The same website mirrored to Tor (WIP).
+- The same website mirrored to Tor.
 - Basic ssh and firewall hardening.
 - A [Nextcloud](https://nextcloud.com/) instance @ `cloud.domain`.
 - A [Vaultwarden](https://github.com/dani-garcia/vaultwarden) instance @ `vault.domain`.